rust-lang/book/second-edition/nostarch/chapter19.md

 ## Advanced Traits

-We covered traits in Chapter 10 but, like lifetimes, we didn’t get to some of the more advanced details.
+We first covered traits in the “Traits: Defining Shared Behavior” section of Chapter 10 but, like lifetimes, we didn’t get to some of the more advanced details.
 Now that we know more Rust, we can get into the nitty-gritty.

 ### Associated Types Specify Placeholder Types in Trait Definitions